xuyouze/MyNotes/NIN.md

   **_Network In Network_**

-# 1.有什么问题:
+# 1.background problem:

   * conventional CNN uses linear filter followed by a nonlinear activation function to scan the input, however the level of abstraction is low with GLM.

   * We need to replace GLM with a more potent nonlinear function approximator to enhance the abstraction ability of the local model.

-  * it is difficult to intepret how the categoriy level information from the objective cost layer is passed back to the previous convolution layer due to the fully connected layer which act as a black box in between
+  * it is difficult to interpret how the category level information from the objective cost layer is passed back to the previous convolution layer due to the fully connected layer which act as a black box in between

   * the fully connected layers are prone to overfitting without the dropout, hampering the regularization ability of the overall structure.

-# 2.提出了什么:
+# 2.the proposed methods:

 1. propose a structure called mlpconv layer consisting of multiple fully connected layers with nonlinear activation functions
 * replace **GLM** with a **'micro network'** structure which is a general nonlinear function approximator.